wvlet/wvlet/website/docs/bindings/python.md

 :::info
-Python SDK is currently in beta, requiring wvlet and Java installation on your local machine.
+Python SDK is currently in alpha, requiring wvlet and Java installation on your local machine.
+It will be available in PyPI in the future.
 :::